 College football recruiting is absolutely insane right down to National Signing Day, but that fight for the best players in America gets even tougher when a recruit is the son of an alumni.

-Branden Jennings from Jacksonville has shown heavy interest of his father’s former school, Florida State University, but can the Seminoles hold on to one of the best inside linebackers in high school football?
+Branden Jennings from Jacksonville has shown heavy interest of his father’s former school, Florida State University, but can the Seminoles hold on to one of the best linebackers in high school football?

-Trying to predict what a high school student will do is nearly impossible, but Florida State fans are hoping the fact that Bradley Jennings — an All-Conference linebacker in Tallahassee from 1997 to 2001 — will help the ‘Noles land his son and All-American middle linebacker.
+Trying to predict what a high school student will do is nearly impossible, but Florida State fans are hoping the fact that Bradley Jennings — an All-Conference linebacker in Tallahassee from 1997 to 2001 — will help the ‘Noles land his son and All-American linebacker.

 Out of Sandalwood High School, Jennings is one of the top linebackers in the 2021 recruiting class.
 Not only does he carry expectations as a great college player, but Jennings could blossom into an NFL linebacker with his physical tools.
 Rated inside the top 50 and already a four-star recruit, he is one of the most sought after recruits in the country.